labex-labs/open-source-labs/python/python-mastery/lab-ex1-4-exception-handling/en/step2.md

 # Adding Error Handling

-When working with real-world data, you often encounter inconsistencies or errors.
-Python provides exception handling mechanisms to deal with these situations gracefully.
+When you're working with real - world data, it's very common to come across inconsistencies or errors.
+For example, the data might have missing values, incorrect formats, or other issues.
+Python offers exception handling mechanisms to deal with these situations gracefully.
+Exception handling allows your program to continue running even when it encounters an error, instead of crashing abruptly.

 ## Understanding the Problem

-Let's examine the `portfolio3.dat` file:
+Let's take a look at the `portfolio3.dat` file.
+This file contains some data about a portfolio, like the stock symbol, the number of shares, and the price per share.
+To view the contents of this file, we can use the following command:

 ```bash
 cat /home/labex/project/portfolio3.dat
 ```

-You'll notice some lines have dashes (`-`) instead of numbers for the shares:
+When you run this command, you'll notice that some lines in the file have dashes (`-`) instead of numbers for the shares.
+Here's an example of what you might see:

 ```
 AA 100 32.20